SBauer93/BobbelTank---MarcoPolo/doc/bobbeltank.md

 <a name="perform_simulation_step_initialization"></a>

 ## perform_simulation_step_initialization(entity_list, step_count)
-Called in preparation of every Simulation step
+This function is not meant to be called by you.
+Called in preparation of every Simulation step Perform preparation steps here if you like

 **Kind**: global function